And more importantly, what can you do to protect yourself?

 - Many, many people had this model of “bathroom”.
 (Many people had Java installed.)

-- In recent years, many holes were found and repaired in this bathroom’s walls.
+- Many holes were found and repaired in this bathroom’s walls.
 (Java has a history of vulnerabilities.)

 - Until the hole was patched, everyone using this bathroom was vulnerable to having their toothbrush stolen, or worse.
 (Everyone with Java on their machine was at risk.)